For sale at a an absolute bargain price of €15,000.

 Crotone, Southern Italy

-In short, this is a fabulous yacht, albeit needing attention, hence at a bargain price – and we are willing to listen to offers
+In short, this could be a fabulous yacht, albeit needing a lot of attention, hence at a bargain price

 Photo taken three years ago after anti-fouling